pletzer/pyterp_tests/docs/report.md

 ### Uniform to uniform grid

-The following shows the execution time required to regrid uniform source and destination grids of various resolutions.
+The following shows the execution time required to regrid a uniform source field on a uniform grid to a uniform destination grid.
+Both the source and destination grid resolutions are varied.

 Iris and ESMF require about the same time for conservative interpolation, a somewhat surprising result given that ESMF supports generic structured and unstructured grids (iris's conservative regridding is restricted to works uniform source/destination grids).